Aunchalee E.L. Palmquist

 Director of Graduate Studies, Duke Global Health Institute

-Associate Professor of the Practice of Global Health and Cultural Anthropology
+Associate Professor of the Practice in Global Health

 Dr. Aunchalee Palmquist is an Associate Professor of the Practice at the Duke Global Health Institute with a secondary appointment in Cultural Anthropology.
 She is an Adjunct Associate Professor in the Department of Maternal and Child Health at the Gillings School of Global Public Health, UNC Chapel Hill.
 She holds a PhD in Medical Anthropology from the University of Hawai’i at Mānoa and is an International Board Certified Lactation Consultant (IBCLC).